Texas Massage Therapist State Requirements

 License Renewals

-Maintaining your professional status as a massage therapist in Texas requires timely license renewal.
-Here's a concise guide based on Texas regulations:
+Maintaining your professional status as a massage therapist in Texas requires attention to timely license renewal.
+Here’s how you can ensure compliance and continuous practice:

-Flexible CE Hours: The balance of CE hours can be obtained through various approved educational activities related to massage therapy.
+Flexible CE Hours: The remaining CE hours can be accrued through different approved educational activities that contain a broad range of topics related to massage therapy, including ethics, business practices, or new techniques.

 For massage therapists seeking to transfer their license to Texas or understand the state's reciprocity policies, here’s what you need to know:

-Obtain official transcripts showcasing at least 500 hours of massage therapy education from an accredited school.
+Education Verification: You must provide official transcripts verifying that you have completed at least 500 hours of massage therapy education from an accredited school.
+This makes sure that your educational background matches Texas standards.

-You must have passed the Massage and Bodywork Licensing Examination (MBLEx) conducted by the Federation of State Massage Therapy Boards (FSMTB).
+Examination Requirement: Applicants must have passed the Massage and Bodywork Licensing Examination (MBLEx) administered by the Federation of State Massage Therapy Boards (FSMTB).
+This national exam assesses your understanding and skills in massage therapy.

 Interstate Massage Compact (IMpact)